-Adhering to relevant Australian and NSW legislation, peak body requirements, your organisational values, Child Safe Policies and other organisational and employment policies (including those that cover discrimination, bullying and harassment).
+Adhering to relevant Australian and NSW legislation, peak body requirements, and your organisation's values, child safe policies and other organisational and employment policies (including those that cover discrimination, bullying and harassment).

 Acting with integrity by raising concerns with management if risks to child safety are identified anywhere in an organisation.